- Majors & Minors

 If your school doesn't have an agreement with UND, you may review UND's Transfer Evaluation System (TES) for guidance on how courses from your school may transfer to UND.

-Will UND accept transfer credits toward its general education requirements?
+Will UND accept transfer credits toward its general education (Essential Studies) requirements?

 If you're transferring from one of the institutions within UND's transfer network, you may be able to complete all of your lower-division general education requirements at your current school and transfer the credits to fulfill UND's 39-credit general education requirements (referred to as Essential Studies).